-Personality development, also known as personal development is a word people use as per their convenience.
+Also known as personality development, is a word people use as per their convenience.

-The (so-called) life-skills-training and personality development companies want you to believe that it is about different skills and how to sharpen them.
+The ‘life-skills-training’ and personality development companies want you to believe that it’s all about different skills and how to sharpen them.
+A few examples:

 - Analytical skills